EngineersBox/PSX-Minecraft/README.md

     -i | --image=<image:tag>   Specify which image to use when building (default: psxmc:latest)
 ```

+> [!NOTE]
-Initially, you'll want to run it as `./build_container.sh --output=./build --rebuild`, but then for
+> Initially, you'll want to run it as `./build_container.sh --output=./build --rebuild`, but then for
-later rebuilds when making changes to code, just run `./build_container.sh`.
+> later rebuilds when making changes to code, just run `./build_container.sh`.
 Include `--output=<directory>`
-if you want to use a different directory than the default.
+> if you want to use a different directory than the default.
 Note that you'll need to use this option every
-time you run the command in that case.
+> time you run the command in that case.

 ### CLion